jonbra/MBV-INFx410/2019-transcriptomics_exercise.md

 ![count](images/IGV_count.png)

 Now you have processed, mapped and counted the data from a single library.
 To analyse gene expression in a statistically robust way you would need replicates.
 In those cases we usually make shell scripts which loops over many input files and runs these commands automatically.
 But we'll leave that for another course.
-We'll analyse the gene counts further using R.
+We'll analyse the gene counts further using R tomorrow.
 [Top](#contents)